Exchange Search Not Working? Diagnose Search Issues in Server

 6. Check for Event Log

-In above command, result checks for event log and search related error messages when Exchange search not working.
-Check status result related to MSExchangeFastSearch and MSExchangeS.
+In the above command, the result checks for the event log and search-related error messages when the Exchange search not working.
+Check status results related to MSExchangeFastSearch and MSExchangeS.

 7. MSExchange Search Restart Procedure